Mufalta/SQL-Data-Analytics-Project/README.md

 ## Data Segmentation

-This section groups data into meaningful categories for targeted insights for customer segmentation or product categorization
+This section groups data into meaningful categories for targeted insights for customer segmentation or product categorization.
 ``` sql
 /* Segment products into cost ranges and
 count how many products fall into each segment */